Thai Turkey Meatballs

 What to Serve with Thai Turkey Meatballs

-I’d recommend serving these meatballs with some cooked rice.
-Jasmine or basmati rice are excellent choices, or you can keep it low-carb with coconut cauliflower rice.
+I recommend serving these meatballs over Instant Pot jasmine rice, or you can keep it low-carb with cauliflower or broccoli rice.
 I also like to add fresh, chopped cilantro, finely-chopped peanuts and lime wedges for a little extra zing.

 You can substitute it with gluten-free breadcrumbs or oat flour.